• Skip to primary navigation

 Proof the yeast.
 Warm milk and honey to 105-115°F. Stir in the yeast and set aside for 5 minutes.
 Then whisk in egg and butter.

 Make the dough.
-Use a stand mixer to make it easier since this dough will be sticky.
+Use a stand mixer (affiliate link) to make it easier since this dough will be sticky.
 With the dough hook attached, mix flour and salt together then gradually pour in the yeast mixture.
 Let the dough mix for about 4 minutes until it turns smooth but is still sticky.

 English muffins process shots